CravateRouge/bloodyAD/README.md

 ## Support
 Like this project?
 Donations are greatly appreciated :relaxed: [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/CravateRouge)

-Need personalized support? send me an [email](mailto:baptiste.crepin@ntymail.com) for trainings or custom features.
+Need personalized support? send us an [email](mailto:contact@cravaterouge.com) or check our website [cravaterouge.com](https://cravaterouge.com/?utm_source=bloodyad_readme) to see all our cybersecurity services.

 ## Acknowledgements
 - Thanks to [@skelsec](https://github.com/skelsec) for his amazing libraries especially [MSLDAP](https://github.com/skelsec/msldap) which is now the engine on which bloodyAD is running.